juliacv/Masterthesis/README.md

 # Master thesis
-Code and examples for Julia Nguyen's master thesis.
-How to run the codes and the data of the codes is explained in Appendix A in the master thesis.
+This repository includes code and examples for Julia Nguyen's master thesis.
+The description of how to run the codes and the data of the codes is explained in Appendix A in the master thesis.

-## Folder Preprocessing:
+## Preprocessing Folder
 The preprocessing folder includes codes for transformations of annotations for each of the models.
 For Yolo, the file *Final_data.ipynb* includes data augmentation, upscaling and resizing the data as well.

-## Folder Birget:
+## Birget Folder
 The folder includes all codes for running Yolov5, RetinaNet and EfficientDet on Birget slurm controller.

 The training, validation and detection python files uses the belonging training, validation and detection files of the original repositories and are meant to be used together with the bash files.
 The parameter run/save_run/direct in the different files, are the name of the folder where the results will be saved.
 This should be changed for each run of the code.